macanderson/unusual-whales-api-client/README.md

     1. `asyncio_detailed`: Like `sync_detailed` but async instead of blocking

 1. All path/query params, and bodies become method arguments.
-1. If your endpoint had any tags on it, the first tag will be used as a module name for the function (my_tag above)
-1. Any endpoint which did not have a tag will be in `unusual_whales_api_client.api.default`

 ## Advanced customizations